ghostsofkarelia/Twitter_Sentiment_Python/README.md

 ##Future Work

 To integrate Twitter's search API into the project.
-Further on the streaming API as well
+Started work on twitter_stream.py.

+Also to integrate the stream API.